microsoft/service-fabric-traefik/README.md

 ### ServiceManifest file

-This is a sample SF enabled service showing the currently supported labels.
-If the sf name is fabric:/pinger/PingerService, the endpoint [endpointName] will be expose at that prefix: '/pinger/PingerService/'
+This is a sample SF enabled service showing some of the supported labels.
+If the sf name is fabric:/pinger/PingerService, the endpoint [endpointName] will be expose at that prefix: '/pinger/PingerService/'.

 ```xml
   ...